phore/phore-di-base/README.md

 # phore-di-base
-Dependency Injection Base Implementation
+Dependency Injection Base implementation (PSR-11)

 ## Used by

-Gismo Framework, Akl Framework
+Gismo Framework